CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 While comparing the current traffic profile to a previously verified "golden" traffic profile, ``Genie`` will check the following:
-    * Maximum acceptable difference between 2 traffic profiles loss% is `tgn-profile-traffic-loss-tolerance`
+    * Maximum acceptable difference of Loss % between 2 traffic profiles is `tgn-profile-traffic-loss-tolerance`
-    * Maximum acceptable difference between 2 traffic profiles frames rate is `tgn-profile-frames-loss-tolerance`
-    * Maximum acceptable difference between 2 traffic profiles Tx/Rx rate is `tgn-profile-rate-loss-tolerance`
+    * Maximum acceptable difference of Tx/Rx Rate between 2 traffic profiles is `tgn-profile-rate-loss-tolerance`

 common_cleanup: stop_traffic